Svorgen/ipcalc/README.md

 # IpCalc
 Command line application for search subnet

+The maximum number of iterations in this algorithm is 32

 # How to use it?
 This application runs by running the file main.py